Technion-Kishony-lab/data-to-paper/README.md

 * **End-to-end field-agnostic research.** The process navigates through the entire scientific path, from data exploration, literature search and ideation, through data analysis and interpretation, to the step-by-step writing of a complete research papers.
 * **Traceable "data-chained" manuscripts**.
-Tracing informtion flow, *data-to-paper* creates backward-traceable and verifiable manuscripts, where any numeric values can be click-traced all the way up to the specific code lines that created them ([data-chaining DEMO](https://youtu.be/HUkJcMXd9x0)).
+Tracing information flow, *data-to-paper* creates backward-traceable and verifiable manuscripts, where any numeric values can be click-traced all the way up to the specific code lines that created them ([data-chaining DEMO](https://youtu.be/HUkJcMXd9x0)).